-We provide legal support throughout the course of complex investigations, with a particular focus on ensuring that requests for information are lawful and proportionate and that enforcement agencies comply with principles of fairness.
+Investigation advice and support: we provide legal support throughout the course of complex investigations, with a particular focus on ensuring that requests for information are lawful and proportionate and that enforcement agencies comply with principles of fairness.
 We have legal/paralegal teams available to work on significant discovery processes and the interrogation of data efficiently and cost-effectively.

-The defence strategy will evolve throughout the course of an investigation as new information becomes known and patterns of conduct emerge.
+Strategic defence advice: the defence strategy will evolve throughout the course of an investigation as new information becomes known and patterns of conduct emerge.
 We are tenacious in ensuring that all evidential avenues are explored, and report clearly on optimum strategies in light of emerging evidence.